 Furnished rentals are far and away an easier bet for newcomers to the area.
 These tend to be short-term (under one year) leases where the tenants can cancel with one month’s notice and landlords with three.
 They are often only available by the week as vacation rentals during the high season, but are rented at a more affordable rate between October and May.
 This means that you may have to vacate the property during the summer and move back in after September.
 One American woman who has rented three furnished houses while awaiting a resident’s visa explained that while these are the easiest to find, they aren’t always ideal long-term.
 “I’ve got to the point where I want to have my own things: Furniture, pictures, silverware, linens, dishes, kitchen equipment, books, music, etc., around me.”

 Renestance partners work with many foreign property owners and therefore specialize in these transitional properties.
 The leases are bilingual, usually go up to twelve months with the option to renew, and utilities are typically not included.
 Most of the houses are either villas with pools, often not available during the summer months, or what the French refer to as “Village houses”.
 Village houses tend to be vertically oriented, with 3-4 floors and while some have a terrace or small courtyard, outdoor space tends to be limited.
-Take a look at the featured property above in the lovely seaside town of Marseillan.
+The featured property above sits in the lovely seaside town of Marseillan.
 Villas will run about 1,000 – 1600 a month from October to May while village houses are often about 600€ a month for a two bedroom with a small terrace.

 Apartments in towns and cities are also available furnished or unfurnished, with the same conditions as houses.
 The main difference with apartments is that you share common areas and sometimes heat, water and a gardien, with your neighbors.
 Here is a furnished one bedroom in central Montpellier, located close to public transportation.